smrmaheshkumar/DevOps_Santhosh_Shankar/Santhosh/DevOps_Commands_Santhosh.md

 ## Git Logs:
 	$ git log
-	$ git log - -oneline
+	$ git log --oneline
 	$ git log file1.txt
 	$ git show
-	$ git restore - -staged index.html	: bring back file from staging to working               directory
+	$ git restore --staged index.html	#bring back file from staging to working directory
-	$ git rev-list - –all - –count – to see the commit counts
+	$ git rev-list -–all -–count 		#to see the commit counts

 ## Removing file from WD & Local repository:
-	$ rm file.txt     		>     Removes from working directory
+	$ rm file.txt     	#Removes from working directory
-	$ git rm about.html     >     Remove files from local repo as well as working directory
+	$ git rm about.html     #Remove files from local repo as well as working directory
-	$ git ls-files			: to see the files in repository
+	$ git ls-files		#To see the files in repository

 If there is two readme file in local and github account.
 We will encounter an error.
 To resolve the issue please type the below command.

 	$ git pull origin master –allow-unrelated-histories

 ## Git Conflict: